naaszja/pod3-giphy-saga-project/README.md

 * Run `npm run client` to start the client
 * Navigate to `localhost:3000`

 ## Existing Routes

+You are given two router modules on the server with stubs for the routes you may need.

 `GET /category` returns a list of all categories from the table ordered by name.

 ## Base Mode

 You will need 2 views for Base Mode.
+You should put some thought into the UI and how to style it.

 ### Search View

-- Allow a user to enter a search string and submit a search request
+- Allow a user to enter a search string and submit a search request.
 - Query the Giphy API `/search` endpoint with the given search string FROM THE SERVER.
-- Display the results on the DOM
+- Display the results on the DOM.
 - Allow a user to Favorite any of the result images.
 You'll need to think about what information to save to your own database.
 Generally you only store the minimum needed to show this image again on the Favorites view.

 ### Favorites View

 - Allow a user to see all of the Giphy images they have Favorited.
-The actual images need to appear on the DOM
+The actual images need to appear on the DOM.
-- Allow a user to set a category for a favorite image
+- Allow a user to set a category for a favorite image.
-    - Each favorite image can only have 1 category at a time
+    - Each favorite image can only have 1 category at a time.
-    - The category needs to be one of the categories in the database
+    - The category needs to be one of the categories in the database.

 ## Stretch Features